Madonahs/Developers-Portfolio/README.md

 These files are required in order for google sign in features to work.

 1. Download **credentials.json** and **google-services.json** from our *GrowWithGoogleTeam* slack team.
-(if you would like to be invited, send your email to @Madonahs)
+(if you would like to be invited, send your email to @syombuamadona@gmail.com)

 2. Copy the downloaded files above into the **app** folder of your project.